Domains

 Prerequisites: Two talents from Salt

-Instant: Spend 2 Wit to restore 1 use of a talent that has limited uses or a charge for a talent that generates charges.
+Instant: Spend 2 Wit to restore 1 use of one of your talents that has limited uses, or to restore 1 charge to one of your talents that generates charges, up to its usual maximum.

 Nothing in your kit is ever truly spent, just set aside for the right moment.
 A forgotten trick, a held-back favor, a charge you've been pretending wasn't there.